johnleejunhan12/hill-climb-painter/README.md

 ## Animated inputs

-GIFs can be recreated into painted versions too.

-For faster results, you can enable multiprocessing to paint multiple frames in parallel
+You can upload GIFs for processing, where each frame of the input GIF is painted and saved to a new GIF.
+To improve efficiency, multiprocessing can be enabled to paint frames in parallel.

 <p float="left">
   <img src="readme_stuff/shrek_ui.gif" height = "260px"/>